Manchester High School (Manchester, Ohio)

 Manchester High School is a public high school in Manchester Township, Ohio.
 It is part of the Manchester Local Schools in Adams County, Ohio.
+The school offers AP courses, 23 sports, and a Gifted & Talented program.
+It is the only high school in Manchester Local School District.

 Background

 The current Manchester High School building was completed in August 1997, along with three other public high schools in Adams County, North Adams, Peebles and West Union High School.
 All four schools used the same layout and appear almost identical from the air.

 Controversy

 The four regular public high schools in Adams County were built at the same time and all four featured a large granite tablet outside the school carved with the Ten Commandments.
 The tablets were relocated after a lengthy four-year legal battle over the placement of the tablets on public property.

 Athletics

-The school's mascot is the Appalachian Greyhound.
+The school's mascot is the Appalachian Greyhound and as of December 2025, it is the only school in Adams County with a marching band.